sjhuang26/thinking-system/README.md

 # Defending the "Mapper-Packer" Dialectic as a Breakthrough Perspective in Applied Psychology

+## Revised Introduction: Big Picture Questions

+What is the "thought process and life methodology" of a profoundly gifted person like?
+If a normal person studies the process in the right way, do they turn into a profoundly gifted person?
+Can we claim that certain cognitive exercises will greatly accelerate this process?
+In life, which constructs are vital and which constructs are wasteful, in that virtually everyone is psychologically motivated to _make one's cognitive map more rational_*? *{"self-organization"}

 ## Format notes

 > Blockquotes are oftentimes "side thoughts" to be managed later {e.g., create separate document; rewrite into main document; restructure document for clarity and naturalness}.